Write a comment

 Akihabara

 So what does the future hold for this once-futuristic neighborhood?
 Almost certainly not the future it promised in the 1980s.
 Space in Tokyo is too expensive to sit idle for long, and despite the shuttered shops, Akihabara is still busy.
-Instead of tech nerds looking for the latest domestic-market MiniDisc recorder, it’s otaku looking for Dandadan figurines amid maid cafes and weebs like me looking for what was lost while finding only the endless passage of time.
+Instead of tech nerds looking for the latest domestic-market MiniDisc recorder, it’s otaku looking for Dandadan figurines amid maid cafes and weebs like me looking for what was lost and finding only the endless passage of time.

 . . .
 Geoffrey Morrison